Improving Sleep With CBD

 - CBD edibles, like gummies

-Generally, vaping CBD gets it into your system faster than other forms.
-However, there’s not much research on vaping CBD, and vaping, in general, may pose respiratory risks.
+Generally, vaping CBD gets it into your system faster than other forms but the effects don't last as long, However, there’s not much research on vaping CBD, and vaping, in general, may pose respiratory risks.

 The majority of people prefer to take a few drops of CBD oil.
-You could start with a low dosage of around 10mg at least once daily and gradually increase it until you find something that works for you.
+You could start with a low dosage of around 10mg before bed and gradually increase it until you find something that works for you.
 You can find a more in-depth guide on CBD dosing here.

 Much of the research on CBD, anxiety, and sleep has noted that many patients don’t notice an immediate difference.
 Be patient, and remember that you’re unlikely to get immediate results.